RC2014Z80/picoterm/compiling.md

 REM or clone the original repos git clone https://github.com/RC2014Z80/picoterm.git

-REM We will build the "80 Column Mono" version cd picoterm/80Column\ Mono/Build
+REM We will build the "80col-mono" version cd picoterm/80col-mono/Build

 REM Indicates where to find the Pico SDK export PICO_SDK_PATH=../../../../../pico/pico-sdk